-The Wattersons enjoying the star that Richard accidentally purchased with all their savings 12 years ago in "The Treasure".
+The Wattersons enjoying the star that Richard accidentally purchased with all their savings 12 years ago at the end of "The Treasure".

 Gumball and Darwin trying to get in trouble so Principal Brown wouldn't have to break up with Miss Simian in "The Apology".

 And Miss Simian finding out they weren't trouble makers and apologizing at the end.

 "The Hero"..... that's all that needs to be said.
 Watch it, now.